-Act (412/1974) and Act on Electronic Services and Communication in the Public Sector (13/2003) are also applied.
+Where applicable, Population Register Centre adheres to the provisions of the Tort Liability Act (412/1974) and the requirements of the Act on Electronic Services and Communication in the Public Sector (13/2003).

 In accordance with the Act on Electronic Services and Communication in the Public Sector, signature certificates can be used in all communication with public administration offered as electronic services.